EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 for the specified time frame.
 The result lists shows the current status of the tickets.

 > Solution times are based on office hours.
-Hence an average solution time of
+Hence, an average solution time of
 > 12d 3h 5min means 99 hours and 5 minutes in total.

 The waiting time can be excluded by ticking the checkbox "exclude waiting time".
 In case a ticket gets re-opened the metrics calculation starts again from scratch.
-Hence the same ticket can appear several times in the solution times calculation.
+Hence, the same ticket can appear several times in the solution times calculation.

 ## Input parameters and results